-The Mohawk–Bremworth situation is the biggest single development in New Zealand flooring in a decade.
-It’s also the one most poorly explained in mainstream media — covered as a M&A story in the business pages, but rarely connected to what it means for the industry on the ground.
+The proposed acquisition of Bremworth by Mohawk Industries — through its New Zealand subsidiary Godfrey Hirst — is the biggest single development in NZ flooring in a decade.
+It’s also the one most poorly explained in mainstream coverage: reported as a Scheme of Arrangement story in the business pages, but rarely connected to what it actually means for the industry on the ground.

-This piece is the independent read on what’s happening, why it matters, and what comes next.
+This piece is the independent read on what’s actually happening, what the Commerce Commission has said so far, and what comes next.
 Written for installers, retailers, suppliers, and anyone watching the NZ flooring industry seriously.

 The headline